Jwindler/PlotHiC/README.md

 # PlotHiC

-`PlotHiC` is an extension of [AutoHiC](https://github.com/Jwindler/AutoHiC) that is used to visualize global interaction heatmaps after genome scaffolding.
+`PlotHiC`  is used to visualize global interaction heatmaps after genome scaffolding.

 **Note: PlotHiC is currently under development.
 If you have any questions, please [Open Issues](https://github.com/Jwindler/PlotHiC/issues/new) or provide us with your comments via the email below.**